Outdoor Fan Setup

-Some of your outdoor fan's set-up goes into the category of trial and error.
-When you put your fan where you want to use it and turn it on for the first time is when you'll begin to really see how much air it moves and start to get an idea of how much cooling it will provide.
-As you adjust the fan's settings such as speed and angle, you'll be able to see how much the set-up influences the cooling.
+Some of your outdoor fan’s set-up goes into the category of trial and error.
+When you turn your fan on for the first time you can see how much air it moves and get an idea of how much cooling it will provide.
+As you adjust the fan’s settings such as speed and angle, you can see how much the set-up influences the cooling.

-To be most effective, fans need to have open space all around them or "unrestricted air flow."
-They need to be able to freely pull air in from the back and freely blow it out the front.
+To be most effective, fans need to have open space all around them or unrestricted air flow.
+They need to freely pull air in from the back and freely blow it out the front.
 The larger or more powerful the fan, the more space it will need.
 Small tabletop fans may only need a foot or so (30cm) of clearance.
 Large standing fans may need about a yard or a meter.

 Ceiling fans need at least 12 inches / 30 cm clearance from the ceiling to be most effective.
-For really high ceilings you'll want to use long downrods to lower the fan down to where people can feel its breeze.
-The distance from the ceiling may need to be less when the ceilings are low because of safety concerns -- a ceiling fast must be well above head height.
-That is, it must be at least 7' - 8' (210 - 240cm) above the floor.
+For really high ceilings, use long downrods to lower the fan down to where people can feel its breeze.
+The distance from the ceiling may need to be less when the ceilings are low because of safety concerns — a ceiling fan must be well above head height.
+That is, it must be at least 7′ – 8′ (210 – 240cm) above the floor.

 You can counter the diminished effectiveness of a fan with inadequate air flow by using more, smaller fans to cool the same sized area, or by using other types of outdoor fans such as standing or table top fans.
-The smaller fans won't need quite as much clearance, and spacing them around the area will provide the whole area with a cooling breeze.
-Be sure to allow at least 24" / 60 cm between the blades of multiple fans.
+The smaller fans won’t need quite as much clearance, and spacing them around the area provides the whole area with a cooling breeze.
+Be sure to allow at least 24″ / 60 cm between the blades of multiple fans.

 Though it can feel great to have a fan blowing air directly on you, if there’s anyone behind you, they won’t be able to feel the breeze because like a wall, your body is blocking the air flow.
 An advantage of ceiling fans is that the air flow comes from above our heads so there is nothing really to block the air flow.
 This is also an advantage of oscillating fans because they regularly shift the position of the air flow.